School Exclusions

 You might want to ask the school for:

-• the school’s special educational needs/additional learning needs policy
+• the school’s additional learning needs policy

 • the school’s equal opportunities policy